PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 09:04:58
+Last updated: 2024-04-05 09:05:31
-Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy
+Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson